-If the child is placed in the Department's custody and the child is being treated with psychotropic medications, the court must inquire about the type of medication, the dosage and the medical professional who prescribed the medication.
-The court may make any additional relevant inquiry.36
+If the child is placed in the Department's custody and the child is being treated with psychotropic medications, the Department must document and the court must inquire about the type of medication, the dosage and the medical professional who prescribed the medication.
+The court may make any additional relevant inquiry.37

-ICWA (See the ICWA Bench Card.)
+ICWA (See the ICWA Bench Card)

-- 1. The court must ask:37 - a.
-Is there reason to believe that the child is an Indian child? - b.
-What efforts have been made since the last hearing to determine whether the child is an Indian child? - c.
-What efforts have been made by the Department to work with all tribes of which the child may be a member and to verify whether the child is a member or eligible for membership? - 2.
-The court must determine whether the Department is using active efforts to work with all tribes of which the child may be a member to verify whether the child is a member or eligible for membership.38 - 3.
-If there is reason to believe the child is an Indian child, but the court does not have enough evidence to determine the child's status, the court must treat the child as an Indian child.39
+- 1. The court must ask:38 - a) Is there reason to know that the child is an Indian child? - b) What efforts have been made since the last hearing to determine whether the child is an Indian child? - c) What efforts have been made by the Department to work with all tribes of which the child may be a member and to verify whether the child is a member or eligible for membership? - 2.
+The court must determine whether the Department is using active efforts to work with all tribes of which the child may be a member to verify whether the child is a member or eligible for membership.39 - 3.
+If there is reason to know the child is an Indian child, but the court does not have enough evidence to determine the child is not an Indian child, the court must treat the child as an Indian child.40